Home Sarah Hughes Who We Help Support Us ︎

 The Sarah Hughes Trust supports the

 This is a two-week paid work experience placement for those from under represented groups who are aiming to start a career in journalism.
-There are schemes for people with disabilities, and for people who are Black, Asian or minority ethnic.
-The schemes give opportunities to work across the Guardian and Observer in departments such as News, Sports, Features, Podcasting, Business, and Photography.
+There are schemes for people with disabilities, for people who are Black, Asian or minority ethnic, and for people from working class backgrounds.
+The schemes give opportunities to work across the Guardian in departments such as News, Sports, Features, Podcasting, Business, and Photography.
 The aim of these schemes is first to identify journalists who have clear potential, and then give them the opportunity to work closely with experienced writers and editors in the London head office.

 Through our fundraising in Sarah’s name, the Sarah Hughes Trust provides financial support for participants each year – helping those from across the country, who don't have connections to London, to cover the accommodation costs for the duration of their placement.